Obrelix/3D-Printed-Imperial-March/README.md

  [![Watch the video](https://i.imgur.com/KWxv6zv.png)](https://youtu.be/fOcZKwsDDqY)

-Two GCode files that make the 3d printer to play the Imperial March.
+Two files containing GCODE commands that can play Imperial March using the 3D Printer.

 The above gcode files work on the 3d printer Creality Ender 3 that uses the MARLIN frimware.